YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Install YottaDB
 ++++++++++++++++

-- Get the YottaDB installer: wget https://raw.githubusercontent.com/YottaDB/YottaDB/master/sr_unix/ydbinstall.sh
+- Get the YottaDB install script: wget https://raw.githubusercontent.com/YottaDB/YottaDB/master/sr_unix/ydbinstall.sh
 - Make it executable: chmod +x ydbinstall.sh
 - Run it where you want it installed (omit the --verbose option for less output): The below command installs YottaDB in /usr/local/lib/